codeDaydreamer/100-days-of-JS/LOG.md

 ### Today's progress :
 Today I learnt about the method-chaining feature in JS.
 Its really good as it saves space interms of lines of code written.
 ### Thoughts :
-Seens like even coding has some cheatcodes here n there.
+Seems like even coding has some cheatcodes here n there.

 **Link to work-** https://github.com/codeDaydreamer/method-chaining